Performance Improvement in Healthcare: Setting Goals That Drive Real Change

 Avoiding Common Pitfalls in Hospital Performance Improvement Goals

 Even experienced teams can encounter pitfalls when setting performance improvement goals.
-Common issues include:
+Common issues include:- Using vague language that fails to define success

 - Launching too many initiatives at once without clear prioritization